Human Relations Code of Conduct

 Sexual Misconduct, Including Sexual Harassment and Sexual Assault

 The School of Medicine and Yale University have established procedures and resources to prevent and address sexual misconduct, including sexual harassment and sexual assault.
 In this bulletin, the section on Resources on Sexual Misconduct in the chapter Yale University Resources and Services provides extensive information and guidance.
 Faculty, medical students, and postdoctoral fellows may opt to bring an informal or a formal complaint to the University-Wide Committee on Sexual Misconduct or to the Title IX Coordinator of the School of Medicine.
 The School of Medicine sponsors regular programming to reduce the harm of campus sexual misconduct.
-During orientation in the first year and again early in the third year before starting clinical rotations, students have mandatory training sessions in preventing and responding to sexual harassment and assault.
-Also, in the first and second years, the Office of Education sends students a harassment survey to fill out twice a year; and in the third and fourth years, the final clerkship and elective course evaluations have four questions under the learning environment section that inquire about sexual harassment, sexual assault, mistreatment, and abuse.
+During orientation in the first year and again in the second year before starting clinical rotations, students have mandatory training sessions in preventing and responding to sexual harassment and assault.
+Also, in the courses (pre-clerkship), the Office of Education sends first- and second-year students a harassment survey to fill out twice a year.
+In the clerkships, electives, and subinternships, a harassment survey is sent twice a year to third-year students and once a year to fourth-year students.
+The final clerkship and elective course evaluations have four questions under the learning environment section that inquire about sexual harassment, sexual assault, mistreatment, and abuse.

 Racial and Ethnic Harassment

-The Committee on Multicultural Affairs chaired by the associate dean for multicultural affairs was created to combat racial and ethnic insensitivity and harassment throughout the School of Medicine.
+The Office of Diversity, Inclusion, Community Engagement, and Equity, headed by Darin Latimore, M.D. (firstname.lastname@example.org), chief diversity officer and deputy dean for diversity and inclusion, will work in conjunction with Valarie Stanley, director of the Office for Equal Opportunity Programs, to combat racial and ethnic insensitivity and harassment throughout the School of Medicine.
 Vigorous steps are taken to investigate any allegation, to counsel the offender, and to recommend disciplinary action, if necessary.
-In addition, any student, employee, or applicant for programs or employment at Yale who is concerned about affirmative action, equal opportunity, sexual harassment, racial harassment, or fairness in admissions or employment at Yale, either in a general sense or with respect to his or her own situation, is encouraged to contact the Office for Equal Opportunity Programs (www.yale.edu/equalopportunity).
-A student who believes that he or she has been harassed on the basis of race, religion, or ethnic origin by any member of the Yale community can file a complaint with one of the University’s human relations counselors, who will investigate the complaint.
-If a resolution has not been achieved and the student wishes to pursue the complaint further, he or she may request the President’s Committee on Racial and Ethnic Harassment to consider the matter.
+In addition, any student, employee, or applicant for programs or employment at Yale who is concerned about affirmative action, equal opportunity, sexual harassment, racial harassment, or fairness in admissions or employment at Yale, either in a general sense or with respect to that individual’s own situation, is encouraged to contact the Office for Equal Opportunity Programs (www.yale.edu/equalopportunity).
+Students who believe that they have been harassed on the basis of race, religion, or ethnic origin by any member of the Yale community can file a complaint with one of the University’s human relations counselors, who will investigate the complaint.
+If a resolution has not been achieved and the student wishes to pursue the complaint further, the student may request the President’s Committee on Racial and Ethnic Harassment to consider the matter.

 Power Day started in 2000 and grew out of an awareness that some of the work of a physician involves “empowering” patients to take responsibility for their health and well-being.
 But the concept of power in health care relationships is rarely addressed in medical education.
 While professionalism and ethics play a role in power dynamics, they are not its entirety.